 Guiding Hands-off AI using Hands-on TDD

-Bart Knaack and I will run this hands-on workshop at Agile Testing Days.
+Bart Knaack and I ran this hands-on workshop at Agile Testing Days.

-We'll update this page as we build the workshop.
-We'll share the ways that we have found to guide AI towards code that passes automated tests, and the stuff we've tried that hasn't worked for us.
-I also hope that we'll give you an insight into how we set up an interactive workshop.
+We updated this page (occasionally) as we built the workshop, to share the ways that we found to guide AI towards code that passes automated tests, and the stuff we've tried that hasn't worked for us.
+I hope that this page will give you an insight into how we set up an interactive workshop.

 My Magic Loop is working!